antif4-com/antif4/README.md

 This is the website for www.antif4.com.

-Technically, it is a hugo site, with a custom theme (antif4) using webtui css.
+Technically, it is a jykell site using webtui css.

 ## Getting Started

-1. Install hugo and node
+1. Install ruby, rubygems, node, and npm
+2. `gem install bundler`
-2. Clone this repo
+3. Clone this repo
-3. `npm install`
-4. `npm run build`
+4. bundle install
+5. `./antif4.rb build`

-At this point, the website will exist in ./public/
+At this point, the website will exist in ./_site/

 ## Development Server

 To run a development server to view content locally, run:

-`npm run server`
+`./antif4.rb server`

 As you make changes, the server will rebuild them.
 So no need to restart the server after every change.
 An editor on one side and web browser in the other is a really nice way to edit/build pages.